Ricardo Israel

 Ricardo Jacob Israel Zipper (born 7 October 1950) is a Chilean lawyer and academic.
 Israel was a candidate for President of Chile in 2013, representing the Regionalist Party of the Independents (PRI), but lost the election obtaining 0.57 per cent of the vote.

-Biography
+Education

+Israel completed his university studies in 1981 at the Law Faculty of the University of Chile, becoming a lawyer.
+He has a master in Latin American Government and Politics, and a doctorate in political science at the University of Essex, and a degree in law at the University of Barcelona.

+Personal life

 Israel is married to Sara Cofré, has two children (Daniela and Igal), and three grandsons (Vicente, Julián, and Dalia).
-He completed his university studies in 1981 at the Law Faculty of the University of Chile, becoming a lawyer.
-He has a master in Latin American Government and Politics, and a doctorate in political science at the University of Essex, and a degree in law at the University of Barcelona.